 How the Williams Act Works

-When a company is looking to acquire another company, it may make a tender offer for cash or another type of corporate security.
+When a company is looking to acquire another company, it may make a tender offer to the target company’s stockholders.
 A company may also use a proxy campaign, where the company acquires enough votes to gain control of the board of directors of the target company.
-However, in the 1960s, companies preferred the tender offer option rather than a proxy campaign since it gave them more power to acquire a company within a short time.
-It provided large companies with the leeway to abuse the act, to the disadvantage of stockholders of the target company.
+In the 1960s, companies preferred the tender offer option rather than a proxy campaign since it gave them more power to acquire control of a company within a short time frame.
+It also provided large companies with the leeway to abuse the act, to the disadvantage of stockholders of the target company.
 Such a practice necessitated the enactment of the Williams Act to protect vulnerable stockholders.

 Importance of the Williams Act

-The requirement to make full and fair disclosures of an intended acquisition aims to strike a balance between the shareholders of the target company and the managers of the acquiring company.
-The disclosures are provided to the shareholders before the acquisition is actualized.
-It allows them time to evaluate the tender offer and make an informed decision on whether to accept or reject the terms of the offer.
+The requirement to make full and fair disclosures of an intended acquisition aims to strike a balance between the interests of the shareholders of the target company and the managers of the acquiring company.
+The disclosures are provided to the shareholders before the acquisition is effected.
+This allows them time to evaluate the tender offer and make an informed decision on whether to accept or reject the terms of the offer.

 Also, the acquirer’s managers are given an opportunity to win the shareholders of the target company publicly.
-Since the documents are available for the public to evaluate, the managers will try to present the best offer possible that shareholders and investors will accept.
-It makes the acquisition less difficult compared to using other alternative methods of acquisition.
+Since the documents are available for the public to evaluate, the managers will try to present the best offer possible, so that shareholders and investors will accept.
+That makes the acquisition less difficult, as compared to using other alternative methods of acquisition.

 Review of the Williams Act

-Most players in the finance industry support a review of the Williams Act to make it relevant in the 21st century.
-Since its passage into law over 50 years ago, there have been many changes in the finance industry that make certain provisions of the act obsolete.
-Shareholders have become knowledgeable about mergers and acquisitions.
-Information about mergers and acquisitions has become readily available to shareholders and potential investors.
+Most players in the financial industry support a review of the Williams Act to make it relevant in the 21st century.
+Since its passage into law over 50 years ago, there have been many changes in the industry that make certain provisions of the act obsolete.
+Shareholders have become more knowledgeable about mergers and acquisitions.
+Information about mergers and acquisitions has become more readily available to both shareholders and potential investors.